The Gospel then?

 ( Before Christ's death )

-What was the gospel of Jesus?
-Why was He sent?
-Let’s allow Him to give the answer: "But he said to them, "I must preach the good news of the kingdom of God to the other towns as well; for I was sent for this purpose."
+What was the message or gospel of Jesus, and Why was He sent?
+Let’s allow Him to tell us: "But he said to them, "I must preach the good news of the kingdom of God to the other towns as well; for I was sent for this purpose."
 (Luke 4:43)

-The purpose for which Jesus was sent was to preach the gospel or good news of the Kingdom of God.
-He did not come to preach just some good news, but something specific: the good news of the Kingdom of God, the good news that the Kingdom of God is coming!
+So the primary purpose for which Jesus was sent was to preach the Gospel or "Good News" of the Kingdom of God to the Jewish people.
+He did not come to preach just "some" good news, but something specific: THE good news of the Kingdom of God, the good news that the Kingdom of God is coming!
 The preaching about the coming Kingdom of God, was –as He Himself said - the very reason He was sent!

 Matthew 4:17 verifies very clearly that the Kingdom of God (or Kingdom of heaven) was the start and remained the main subject of Jesus’ teaching: "From that time Jesus began to preach, saying, "Repent, for the kingdom of heaven is at hand."
 (Matthew 4:17)

 "And he went throughout all Galilee, teaching in their synagogues and proclaiming the gospel of the kingdom and healing every disease and every affliction among the people."
 (Matthew 4:23)

 Jesus was preaching the gospel of the Kingdom of God.
 Then, in his first recorded teaching, the so-called sermon of the mount, we find Him opening it as follows: "And he opened his mouth and taught them, saying: "Blessed are the poor in spirit, for theirs is the kingdom of heaven."
 (Matthew 5:2-3)